Gaze Plugin Tutorial¶

 Choose your mode based on what your model produces.
 If it outputs pitch/yaw angles from a face crop, use per-face.
 If it takes the full scene and outputs gaze target coordinates, use scene-level.

-The MGaze plugin is MindSight's default gaze backend.
+The MobileGaze plugin (MGazePlugin) is MindSight's default gaze backend.
 It supports both ONNX and PyTorch inference, wrapping the vendored gaze-estimation library.
 It demonstrates the per-face pattern where estimate() receives a single cropped face and returns pitch/yaw angles.

 A1.
 File Structure¶